Latest Update: 5th January 2021

 Pre-arrival email communications will provide additional information relating to social distancing measures and the new self-check in procedures we have in place.
 At this point guests will also be given the opportunity to choose arrival time slots, arrange room servicing, book tables in the bistro and pre ordering of meals.

 Our new risk-based approach to cleaning has been implemented and all our team members have been trained accordingly.
-Hand sanitiser will be available and visible at various points The Yan.
+Hand sanitiser will be available and visible at various points around The Yan.
 A new hand sanitiser is also being provided in the guest rooms that is an addition to the wonderful Pure Lakes range.

 Guest arrival will be at pre-arranged 15-minute intervals to ensure that guests do not meet unnecessarily.
 Tables in the bistro have been re arranged, capacity reduced, and clear screens installed, to ensure adequate social distancing.
 We will maximise our outdoor areas, in order to create more space for guests.
 We will also have a heated Gazebo erected on the lower level patio area to provide covered outdoor space, just in case of inclement weather!
 We have looked in detail at potential pinch points around the building and will, where possible, maximise space in these areas.
 We are not proposing to implement a one-way system through the building, as we are confident that our guests will exercise common sense in this regard.